 So having convinced you not to supplement your dog’s diet, there are a couple of things that are generally considered safe to feed to your pet.
 You could at least try and see if they make a difference.

 Glucosamine is a supplement well known to help humans with joint pain such as arthritis, and many Siberian Husky owners swear by its effectiveness on animals.
 You might already know that Siberian Huskies are predisposed to health complaints such as hip dysplasia, and glucosamine can aid in the discomfort your dog might exhibit.
-Have a read of this article on Pet Education to find out more about how Glucosamine might help alleviate discomfort in older dogs with joint pain.
 You can buy glucosamine supplements on Amazon, we use this one – Liquid Health K-9 Glucosamine Hip and Joint Formula.
 I like this supplement mostly because it comes in liquid form, so my husky has no problem slurping up.
 I simply add the correct dosage to my dog’s favorite food or water every day.

 This would particularly be true if you tend to use the same meat and not introduce variety such as vegetables or added vitamins.
 In this particular circumstance then a multivitamin could help “fill in the gaps” with the nutritional profile.
 Then again, if you are cooking meals for your dog the chances are you are doing so because you know what is going into the food and, with purpose, introducing variety not present in commercial foods that you can obtain or afford.

 Where can I get more information?

 We recommend you do not feed your Husky multivitamins or vitamin supplements without consulting your vet first.
 At best you might get lucky and your dog benefits from them.
 If you are feeding your Siberian Husky quality pet food then there is little more than a supplement can do.
 At worst you could be causing an imbalance in your dog’s dietary intake and might cause some harm, even if only mildly.